CarlosLongarela/cl-simplest-smtp/README.md

 2. Click "Add New" and Search for "CL Simplest SMTP"
 3. Install and Activate

+## Frequently Asked Questions

+## Upgrade Notice
+Upgrade plugin from WordPress public repository or uploading the plugin zip file from WordPress admin panel -> Plugins -> Add new plugin

 ## Screenshots
 1. SMTP save options
 2. SMTP config file options